 What if my child doesn’t take the assessment?

-- The opt out/refusal is valid for one school year.
-If you want to refuse participation in any assessment, you will need to re-submit the Opt Out Form each year.
+- The refusal request is valid for one school year.
+If you want to refuse participation in any assessment, you will need to re-submit the form each year.

-- As a district, we are required to have at least 95 percent Smarter Balanced participation.
+- Schools are required to have at least 95 percent Smarter Balanced participation.